2-vector bundles: Classification of 2-vector bundles

 \begin{lemma} Suppose $A$ is a Picard-surjective super algebra.
 Then, the morphism $F$ of \cref{eq:functorF} induces an isomorphism

 between the restrictions of both presheaves to the subcategory $\contrMfd \subset \Mfd$. \end{lemma}

 \begin{proof} It suffices to show that the 2-functor $F_X$ is an equivalence of bicategories whenever $X$ is contractible.
 That $F_X$ is essentially surjective comes from the fact that algebra bundles over contractible manifolds are trivializable.
-This can be proved analogously to the corresponding fact for vector bundles, see \cite[Prop.
-1.7 and Cor.
+This can be proved analogously to the corresponding fact for vector bundles, see \cite[Prop.~1.7 and Cor.
 1.8]{Hatcher2017}.
 Next we prove that the Hom-functor

 is an equivalence of categories.
-Here, $(..)^{\times}$ denotes the subcategory of invertible bimodule bundles and invertible intertwiners, which is relevant here because of the 2-groupoidification.
-First of all, by the same argument as before, every $A$-$A$-bimodule bundle is trivializable over the contractible manifold $X$, and hence of the form $X \times M$, where $M$ is an (invertible) $A$-$A$-bimodule.
-Now because $A$ is Picard-surjective, there exists an automorphism $\varphi\in \Aut(A)$ with $M\cong A_{\varphi}$.
-This shows that $F_X(\ast,\ast)$ is essentially surjective.
-Finally, on the level of 2-morphisms, that $F_X$ is fully faithful follows from \cref{lem:framing:c}. \end{proof}
+Here, $(..)^{\times}$ denotes the subcategory of invertible bimodule bundles and invertible intertwiners, which appears here because of the 2-groupoidification.
+First of all, by the same argument as before, every $\underline{A}$-$\underline{A}$-bimodule bundle is trivializable as a vector bundle over the contractible manifold $X$, and hence, by \cref{def:bimodulebundle}, of the form $\pss{\phi}{}\underline{M}_\psi$, where $M$ is an (invertible) $A$-$A$-bimodule and $\phi, \psi: X \to \Aut(A)$ are smooth maps.
+As $A$ is Picard-surjective, we have $M \cong A_{\varphi_0}$ for some $\varphi_0 \in \Aut(A)$.
+We obtain an isomorphism of module bundles